Shak99/Minesweeper-GA/README.md

 Game Link: https://shak99.github.io/Minesweeper-GA/

 Instructions: When you're ready to start, click the Start button.
 Click a cell and try to choose the next best guess without hitting a bomb.
 If you start the game, but want to start over, you can click the Restart button.
-When the game ends, and want another attempt, you can click the Play Again button.
+When the game ends, and you want another try, you can click the Play Again button.